swiss-ai/data-PDF-pipeline/README.md

-# data-PDF-pipeline
-PDF pipeline for creating training corpora (mainly for llm, multimodal and alignment horizontals)
+# PDF pipeline for creating training corpora (mainly for llm, multimodal and alignment horizontals)